 How will AI impact cybersecurity in 2026?

-What is Zero Trust and why is it important in 2026?
+What is a Zero Trust security framework and why is it important now?

-How can organizations protect data online in 2026?
+How can organizations best protect data online in 2026?